-Regarding the former, the Bank continues to enjoy a positive lending experience within the structured finance and UK credit broker market and currently has circa £220 million of net loans outstanding.
+Regarding the former, the Bank continues to enjoy a positive lending experience within the structured finance and UK credit broker market and currently has circa £280 million (2022: £220 million) of net loans outstanding.

-The Bank's decision in 2022 to include Environmental, Social, and Corporate Governance ("ESG") within its strategic objectives has seen great progress being made in the year.
-The Bank published its first Sustainability Report setting out its material ESG issues and objectives, work completed and ESG performance.
-This report can be found on the Bank's website, www.conisterbank.co.im.
+The Bank's decision in 2022 to include Environmental, Social, and Corporate Governance ("ESG") within its strategic objectives has seen great progress made.
+The Bank's Sustainability Report setting out its material ESG issues and objectives, work completed and ESG performance can be found on the Bank's website, www.conisterbank.co.im.
+The Group now has a clear plan to expand its ESG reporting to cover all of its operating subsidiaries.